lidatong/dataclasses-json/README.md

 ## Caveats
-Recursive types (types that require forward references) are not currently supported.
+Recursive dataclasses (dataclasses that contain members that are instances of itself) are not currently supported.